 - Improve marketing efficiency.
 Personalized content is what gets to people’s hearts passing by their minds.
 A map, once completed, will give you a perfect leverage for unprecedented influence.

 - Retain customers.
 Journey maps show your customers in a way you’ve never seen them before.
 Knowing what drives users allows you to give them reasons for coming to you more and more.

 - Get a single view of your customer.
 And also help both front-line and back-end office understand their impact on CX.
 When drawing CJM involves more than just UX guys, the whole team gets the same vision on the customer.
 A cherry on top – you got both ends working in accordance never known before.

 - Become a more customer-centric business.
 Plot twist - it's a bonus #7 target.
-Here is a great post on how to become a really customer-centric business.

 And as a final touch, put these goals right on the map so it becomes a reminder of why you’re mapping in the first place.
 You’ll be on the right track all the way with no chance of going astray.